Snowflake-Labs/terraform-provider-snowflake/docs/resources/cortex_search_service.md

 ### Read-Only

 - `created_on` (String) Creation date for the given Cortex search service.
+- `fully_qualified_name` (String) Fully qualified name of the resource.
+For more information, see [object name resolution](https://docs.snowflake.com/en/sql-reference/name-resolution).
 - `id` (String) The ID of this resource.

 ## Import